 Not only will braids corral unruly summer textures and keep heavy hair from causing you to wilt in summer heat, they’re poised to be among the most popular hairstyles for summer.
 This season, braid hairstyles are neater, cleaner and more defined than the loosened, lived-in braids of seasons past.
 So if you’re doing a fishtail braid, Dutch braid, skinny braids or pigtail braids, work in a little hair styling cream or hair gel to keep them under control.
 With the tighter braid look comes a new trend—accessorizing with metallic or natural accents.
 For example, Matrix Artistic Director Michelle O’Connor loves inserting small gold cuffs through scalp braids and embellishing cornrow braids with lustrous wooden beads.

 Any day you can skip heat styling in the summer is a cooler day for you.
 It’s healthier for your hair, too, allowing it to retain maximum moisture and avoid the heat damage that happens when it’s exposed to high temperatures from blow dryers and styling irons.
 To get soft hold and frizz control when you air dry, treat your hair with a no blow-dry cream formula that’s right for your hair type.
 These products support your heatless hairstyles and give you the freedom to skip the blow dryer when the heat outside becomes unbearable.

 Condition Your Hair While You Sleep

 Here’s a clever, multi-tasking strategy for keeping your cool during those steamy summer nights.
-Apply an overnight conditioner to damp hair before you go to bed, wind it into a loose bun or small twists, and hit the sack.
+Apply an leave-in treatment to damp hair before you go to bed, wind it into a loose bun or small twists, and hit the sack.
 Not only will your damp hair keep your body temperature down, you’ll benefit from eight plus hours of conditioning action.
-When you wake up, you can rinse out the conditioner, or simply untwist your hair and go!

 Slick it Back